interstellar-ai-lab/3dprint/README.md

 - **DeepSeek**: Cost-effective alternative
 - **Qwen**: Alibaba's AI model

-Switch between models by changing `CURRENT_MODEL` in `multiagent.py` or use the interactive selection.
+Switch between models by changing the model configuration in the web application or use the interactive selection.

 ## Output Structure